 The Ralph C. Dills Act, enacted in 1977, provides that State employees have a right to form, join, and participate in the activities of employee organizations for the purpose of representation on all matters of employer-employee relations.
 However, once an employee organization is recognized as the exclusive representative of a bargaining unit, only that organization may represent the bargaining unit employees.
-As of November 1, 2017, the Department has approximately 3,122 full-time employees of whom approximately 2,369 are represented in 9 of the 21 statewide bargaining units adopted by the Public Employment Relations Board ("PERB") for collective bargaining purposes.
+As of September 1, 2018, the Department has approximately 3,053 full-time employees of whom approximately 2,158 are represented in 9 of the 21 statewide bargaining units adopted by the Public Employment Relations Board ("PERB") for collective bargaining purposes.
 The remainder of the Department's employees are not covered by collective bargaining agreements because of their managerial, supervisory or confidential status.

 The scope of representation is limited to wages, hours, and other terms and conditions of employment.
-Representatives of the Governor are required to meet and confer in good faith and endeavor to reach agreement with the employee organization, and, if agreements are reached, to prepare a memoranda of understanding and present them to the Legislature for approval.
+Representatives of the Governor are required to meet and confer in good faith and endeavor to reach agreement with the employee organization, and, if agreements are reached, to prepare a memorandum of understanding and present them to the Legislature for approval.
 In cases where the parties are unable to reach agreement, either party may request the PERB to appoint a mediator to assist them in reconciling a dispute.

 Nine bargaining units represent employees of the Department.
-The nine memoranda of understanding (each an "MOU"), one with respect to each bargaining unit, are all currently in effect.
-These nine current MOUs are each a multi-year contract and have effective dates through either June 30, 2018, July 1, 2018, or July, 2020.
-If an MOU expires without a successor MOU in place, as provided by State law the MOU remains in effect until the successor MOU or an extension of the current MOU is negotiated and approved by the respective bargaining unit and the Legislature.
+Currently, two of the nine memoranda of understanding (each an "MOU", and collectively, the "MOUs") in effect with respect to these bargaining units have expired.
+The remaining seven MOUs are each multi-year contracts and have effective dates through either July 1, 2019 or July, 2020.
+If an MOU expires without a successor MOU in place, as provided by State law, the current MOU remains in effect until the successor MOU or an extension of the current MOU is negotiated and approved by the respective bargaining unit and the Legislature.